Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 Finding Cheap Car Insurance Minimums by State

-When looking into the minimum liability limits for each state, it is always recommended that a person interested in car insurance contact several automobile insurance companies to compare quotes and auto insurance types.
-This will help you find the best state auto insurance minimum policy.
+When looking into the minimum auto insurance requirements by state, it is always recommended that a person interested in car insurance contact several automobile insurance companies to compare cheap auto insurance quotes and auto insurance types.
+This will help you find the best auto insurance company for you.

 Even when purchasing state minimum required coverage, comparison shopping for the required auto insurance makes sense as costs may differ depending on the insurance company.
-Make sure to compare rates by using our free insurance comparison tool below.
+Make sure to compare the best car insurance rates by using our free insurance comparison tool below.

 Frequently Asked Questions